Connor-Ferns/Connor-Ferns/README.md

 Resource collection and looting mechanics
 Challenging roguelike gameplay with strategic character development

+🚦 TRAFFIC STOPPER 🚨
-Traffic Stopper - A nerve-wracking traffic management simulator that challenges players to control a single traffic light and prevent chaos on the streets.
+A nerve-wracking traffic management simulator that challenges players to control a single traffic light and prevent chaos on the streets.
 Balance the delicate dance of pedestrian safety and traffic flow with split-second timing and strategic decision-making.
 Key Features:

 Minimalist one-button gameplay mechanic